tektutor/openshift-tekton-feb-2022/Day4/README.md

 ```

 <pre>
 If your userid is between user31 to user40 you are using Cluster1.
-Hence you should use the 192.168.1.105 NFS Server.
+Hence you should use 192.168.1.105 NFS Server.
 If your userid is between user41 to user50 you are using Cluster2.
-Hence you should use the 192.168.1.118 NFS Server.
+Hence you should use 192.168.1.118 NFS Server.
 </pre>
 First let us create the Persistent Volume